JuliaGraphics/Luxor.jl/docs/src/tutorial/quickstart.md

 To tidy up, it's a good idea to move the code into functions (to avoid running too much in global scope), and do a bit of housekeeping.

+The `rescale()` function takes an input value and two min/max values, and returns the input value lying between the first min/max pair adjusted to match the second min/max pair.

 Also, a background for the icon would look good. [`squircle`](@ref) is useful for drawing shapes that occupy the space between pointy dull rectangles and space-inefficient circles.

 The complete final script looks like this: